 Instructions

 - Start by freezing the bananas.
-Tear 2 bananas into 1-inch chunks and place in a lidded container.
-Freeze until completely solid, at least 2 hours (or up to 1 month).
+Tear them into 1-inch chunks and place in a lidded container.
+Freeze until completely solid, at least 2 hours.
+(You can keep frozen bananas for up to 1 month.)

-- Meanwhile, place 1/4 cup coconut flakes in a small dry skillet over low heat.
+- Meanwhile, if using coconut, place 1/4 cup coconut flakes in a small dry skillet over low heat.
 Toast until fragrant and golden brown around the edges, tossing frequently, 2 to 4 minutes.
 Immediately transfer to a plate and cool completely.

-- Place the frozen bananas in a food processor, along with 2 tablespoons milk, 1/2 teaspoon vanilla, a pinch of salt, and the toasted coconut.
+- Place the frozen bananas in a food processor, along with the milk, salt, vanilla, and coconut, if using.

-- Serve immediately or freeze (see note about freezing below).
+- Serve immediately or freeze (see note below).

 Notes